2i2c-org/docs/admin/howto/replicate.md

 - Ongoing operation and debugging
 - Enhancements and customizations

-This guide will primarily cover the first step - how to deploy a cloud service using Zero to JupyterHub that replicates the 2i2c Hub service.
+This guide will primarily cover the first step - how to deploy a cloud service using Zero to JupyterHub that replicates the 2i2c JupyterHub service.
 However, note that operating and debugging cloud infrastructure, as well as customizing and upgrading it, take significant expertise and time.

-Below we'll cover how you can deploy your own JupyterHub using your 2i2c Hub configuration as a start.
+Below we'll cover how you can deploy your own JupyterHub using your 2i2c JupyterHub configuration as a start.

-### Find your 2i2c Hub configuration
+### Find your 2i2c JupyterHub configuration

-2i2c Hubs use the [Zero to JupyterHub](https://z2jh.jupyter.org) guide for their configuration and deployments.
+2i2c JupyterHubs use the [Zero to JupyterHub](https://z2jh.jupyter.org) guide for their configuration and deployments.
-We recommend familiarizing yourself with it, as it will be invaluable in helping you navigate how to run a JupyterHub that replicates the 2i2c Hub service.
+We recommend familiarizing yourself with it, as it will be invaluable in helping you navigate how to run a JupyterHub that replicates the 2i2c JupyterHub service.

-All of the configuration for a 2i2c Hub exists at the [`pilot-hubs/` repository](ph:index).
-This is a "meta" repository that centralizes configuration and deployment of many 2i2c hubs.
+All of the configuration for a 2i2c JupyterHub exists at the [`pilot-hubs/` repository](ph:index).
+This is a "meta" repository that centralizes configuration and deployment of many 2i2c JupyterHubs.

 There are two main things you'll need from this repository to deploy your hub: